Retirement Living Hub

 • Does this item hold a memory that I cannot preserve in another way, such as a photo or story?

-These questions help you objectively evaluate an item’s current relevance and emotional pull, aiding your decision-making process.
+These questions, I’ve found, help you objectively evaluate an item’s current relevance and emotional pull, which really helps in the decision-making process.

 A person sitting on an attic floor looking at a vintage wooden rocking horse.